The Myth of Aging

 A National Park Love Story is a well-written story that anyone who has been through trauma and the renewed energy of hope and relationships can sympathize with and identify with.
 The narrative flows easily and reads like a novel of hope and sacrifice.
 The language is simplistic and engaging.
 A reader looking for an engrossing nonfiction journey would do well to read A National Park Love Story.
 This reviewer enjoyed it immensely.

-The Divine Adventure: Time and Eternity
+Third Place: The Divine Adventure: Time & Eternity by Zelise

 The Divine Adventure: Time and Eternity: A Unique Conversation by Zelise